Leona-LYT/WGR/README.md

 # WGR
-Code for Wasserstein Generative Regression
+Code for the paper "Wasserstein Generative Regression"